Online stochastic gradient descent on non-convex losses from high-dimensional inference: Applications to some important inference problems

 where $(J^{\ell})$ are i.i.d.\ copies of $p$-tensors with i.i.d.\ entries of mean zero and variance one, and $\lambda$ is a signal-to-noise parameter.
 The goal in these problems is to infer the vector $v_0\in \mathbb R^N : \|v_0\|=1$.
 A standard approach to inferring $v_0$ is by optimizing the following $\ell^2$ loss:

-When $J$ is Gaussian, this is maximum likelihood estimation when restricted to $\mathbb{S}^{N-1}$.
-When $J$ is non-gaussian, this can be thought of as computing the best rank 1 approximation to $J$.
+When $J$ is Gaussian, and we restrict to $\mathbb{S}^{N-1}$, this is simply maximum likelihood estimation.
+When $J$ is non-Gaussian, this can be thought of as computing the best rank 1 approximation to $J$.

-We obtain the following result regarding the information exponent of these models whose proof is by explicit calculation and is left to the reader.
+We obtain the following result regarding the information exponent of these models whose proof is deferred to Appendix~\ref{app:tensor-pca}.

-\begin{prop} Consider Tensor PCA where $\lambda = 1$ and $J$ is an i.i.d.\ $p$-tensor with loss \eqref{eq:tensor-pca-loss}.
+\begin{prop} Consider the spiked tensor model where $\lambda = 1$ and $J$ is an i.i.d.\ $p$-tensor with loss \eqref{eq:tensor-pca-loss}.
 Suppose that entries of $J$ have mean zero and finite $6$th moment.
 Then Assumptions A and B hold and the population loss has information exponent $p$. \end{prop}

-From this we see that matrix PCA falls in our quasi-linear class, whereas tensor PCA is in the polynomial class.
+From this we see that the spiked matrxi model falls in our quasi-linear class, whereas the spiked tensor model is in the polynomial class.
 We now discuss the relation between our sample complexity thresholds for online SGD and those found for other algorithms in preceding work.
-For the sake of that comparison, we recall here that the information theoretic threshold for this estimation problem, with the above scaling is at $\lambda \sqrt \alpha$ of order one~\cite{Peche06,mont15,BMPW16,JLM20}.
+For the sake of that comparison, we recall here that the information theoretic threshold for this estimation problem, with the above scaling is at $\lambda \sqrt \alpha$ of order one~\cite{Peche06,mont15,BMPW16,LMLKZ17,BMMN17,BBCR18,JLM20}.